Debian/dh-make-golang/README.md

 dh-make-golang is a tool to automatically create Debian packaging for Go packages.
-Its goal is to automate away as much of the work as possible when creating a Debian package for a Go library package.
+Its goal is to automate away as much of the work as possible when creating a Debian package for a Go library package or Go program.

 ## Overview